manish995/CS610/README.md

 # CS610(Programming For Performance)
-THis repository contain all assignment of course CS610.
+This repository contain all assignment of course CS610.